 To take the most out of the layering approach described above, I would recommend following the topic of Modeling Software Architecture as well.

-Now, let me draw a logical line between the above approach and classical approach of layering software.
+Now, let me draw a virtual association between the above approach and classic approach of layering software.
 Obviously, they translate into each-other, but I would always present it the way I showed above since that clearly depicts the layers and their responsibilities, as well as architectural correctness of the overall software.

-Here is the diagram that shows classical layers on top of my layers introduced in this topic:
+Here is the diagram that shows classic layers on top of my layers introduced in this topic:

 As you can see, UI (presentation) layer has the same boundaries in the classic approach.
 However, differences start popping up in the Business as well as DAL layers.